-Interlocutor begins from the privacy of the artist’s studio at Gasworks, occupied during her residency from 3 July to 18 September this year.
-Spiralling outward from here, like an IUD, it becomes more public in stages, from private, semi-public and public events, to critical writing, a solo exhibition and an intervention on the façades of the Gasworks building, the organisation’s most public aspect.
+Interlocutor began from the privacy of the artist’s studio at Gasworks, occupied during her residency from 3 July to 18 September 2017.
+Spiralling outward from there like an IUD, the project has become more public in stages, from private workshops such as The Erotics of Infrastructure to semi-public and public events, including a conversation between Bradley and her close friend, artist Patricia L Boyd, about Indebted Vision.

 An ion is a charged atom or molecule, charged because of an imbalance between the number of protons and electrons it contains.
 In nature, waterfalls and thunderstorms produce negative ions, and they are said to be good for your health, meaning that negative is actually positive.
-Amping up this inversion and materialising the production of this invisible force—tied up with contemporary wellness as much as Ancient Greek and Japanese philosophy – the work operates as a functioning metaphor for how value might be produced by different systems.
+Amping up this inversion and materialising the production of this invisible force—tied up with contemporary wellness as much as Ancient Greek and Japanese philosophy—this intervention operates as a functioning metaphor for how value might be produced by different systems.

-With thanks to additional support from Arts Council England, Cockayne—Grants for the Arts and the London Community Foundation; and Gasworks’s Exhibition Programme Supporter 2017-18, Catherine Petitgas.
+With thanks to additional support from Arts Council England, Cockayne—Grants for the Arts and the London Community Foundation; and Gasworks’ Exhibition Programme Supporter 2017-18, Catherine Petitgas.